Source code for opendp.mod

 [docs] def map(self, d_in): """Map an input distance `d_in` to an output distance.""" from opendp.core import transformation_map return transformation_map(self, d_in)

-[docs] class Queryable(object): def __init__(self, value): self.value = value def __call__(self, query): from opendp.core import queryable_eval return queryable_eval(self.value, query)
+[docs] class Queryable(object): def __init__(self, value, query_type): self.value = value self.query_type = query_type def __call__(self, query): from opendp.core import queryable_eval return queryable_eval(self.value, query)

 [docs] def eval(self, query): from opendp.core import queryable_eval # pragma: no cover return queryable_eval(self.value, query) # pragma: no cover

-[docs] class Function(ctypes.POINTER(AnyFunction)): # type: ignore[misc] ''' See the `Function <../../user/programming-framework/supporting-elements.html#function>`_ section in the Programming Framework docs for more context. ''' _type_ = AnyFunction def __call__(self, arg): from opendp.core import function_eval return function_eval(self, arg) def _depends_on(self, *args): """Extends the memory lifetime of args to the lifetime of self.""" setattr(self, "_dependencies", args) def __del__(self): try: from opendp.core import _function_free _function_free(self) except (ImportError, TypeError): # an example error that this catches: # ImportError: sys.meta_path is None, Python is likely shutting down pass
+[docs] class Function(ctypes.POINTER(AnyFunction)): # type: ignore[misc] ''' See the `Function <../../api/user-guide/programming-framework/supporting-elements.html#function>`_ section in the Programming Framework docs for more context. ''' _type_ = AnyFunction def __call__(self, arg): from opendp.core import function_eval return function_eval(self, arg) def _depends_on(self, *args): """Extends the memory lifetime of args to the lifetime of self.""" setattr(self, "_dependencies", args) def __del__(self): try: from opendp.core import _function_free _function_free(self) except (ImportError, TypeError): # an example error that this catches: # ImportError: sys.meta_path is None, Python is likely shutting down pass def __iter__(self): raise ValueError("Function does not support iteration")

-[docs] class Domain(ctypes.POINTER(AnyDomain)): # type: ignore[misc] ''' See the `Domain <../../user/programming-framework/supporting-elements.html#domain>`_ section in the Programming Framework docs for more context.
+[docs] class Domain(ctypes.POINTER(AnyDomain)): # type: ignore[misc] ''' See the `Domain <../../api/user-guide/programming-framework/supporting-elements.html#domain>`_ section in the Programming Framework docs for more context.
 Functions for creating domains are in :py:mod:`opendp.domains`. ''' _type_ = AnyDomain

 [docs] def member(self, val): from opendp.domains import member return member(self, val)